 - Maintenance chore

-- Can break or bend in heavy snow country
+- Can break or bend under the weight of heavy snow

 - Can become a breeding ground for mosquitoes, if improperly maintained or installed